My Child Ate Poop

 If your child ate poop, give them a few sips of water.
 If they experience nausea, vomiting, diarrhea, or fever, call IPC at 1-800-222-1222.
 This call is free and confidential.

 - Poop can also be referred to as feces, excrement and droppings.

 - To prevent further ingestion, make sure to wash your child’s hands, especially under their fingernails.

-Usually no symptoms occur after a small ingestion of human or animal feces.
-Rarely nausea, vomiting, diarrhea or low-grade fever may occur hours to days after ingestion.
+Symptoms of PoisoningUsually, eating a small amount of human or animal poop doesn’t cause symptoms.
+Rarely, nausea, vomiting, diarrhea or low-grade fever may occur hours to days after ingestion.